Linear cross-entropy certification of quantum computational advantage in Gaussian Boson Sampling: LXE score for the ideal squeezed state model without vacuum input modes

 \section{LXE score for the ideal squeezed state model without vacuum input modes}

-A particularly interesting instance of the ideal squeezed state model is obtained when $R=M$, i.e., when all the input modes in the interferometer receive identical single-mode squeezed states.
-The computation of the ideal score for this type of setup can be readily done by taking the limit as $R\rightarrow \infty$ of Eq.~\eqref{eq:main_result_lxe_sqz}.
+An interesting instance of the ideal squeezed state model is obtained when $R=M$, i.e., when all the input modes in the interferometer receive single-mode squeezed states.
+The computation of the ideal score for this type of setup can be done by taking the limit as $R\rightarrow \infty$ of Eqs.~\eqref{eq:main_result_lxe_sqz} and~\eqref{eq:lxe_sqz_score_different_squeezing}.